 My personal thoughts on Blade Runner are complicated, because the film was released when I’d only just learned to walk.
 I don’t have that deeply held affection you sometimes get with movies you saw, loved, and championed to anyone who’d listen growing up.
 I don’t even remember hearing about it until the late-1980s.
 There were other more exciting sci-fi adventures for kids my age to enjoy, and the presence of Harrison Ford always gave me the wrong impression Blade Runner was similar to Star Wars and Indiana Jones.
-This is quite possibly a deciding factor in Blade Runner wasn’t a hit in ’82, as Ford was still very much associated with crowd-pleasing films and not arthouse sci-fi.
+This is quite possibly a deciding factor for why Blade Runner wasn’t a hit in ’82, as Ford was still very much associated with crowd-pleasing films and not arthouse sci-fi.

 It’s barely dated all these decades later, even though its “future” of 2019 is tantalisingly close, and the F/X work vy Douglas Trumbull and Richard Yuricich (who worked on 2001: A Space Odyssey) is astonishingly good for the time.
-The story famously adapts Philip K. Dick’s “Do Androids Dream of Electric Sheep?”, who died shortly before its release, but the renowned author gave a positive appraisal of the screenplay and lavished praised on the visual effects he saw in post-production.
+The story adapts Philip K. Dick’s “Do Androids Dream of Electric Sheep?”, who died shortly before its release, but the renowned author gave a positive appraisal of the screenplay and lavished praised on the visual effects he saw in post-production.
 I think he’d have loved the finished product, which started a run of PKD adaptations on the big screen.

-Criticisms of Blade Runner include how the plot is very thin, the pace is very laid back, and Deckard himself isn’t very involving.
+Criticisms of Blade Runner include how the plot is very thin, the pace is too laid back, and Deckard himself isn’t very engaging.
 It’s hard to argue those points, and they were indeed reasons the movie never spoke to me when I was younger.
 Deckard’s investigation is difficult to get invested in, or excited by, as there’s only one memorable piece of detective work involving the discovery of a fish scale he realises actually belongs to a snake.
 The fugitive replicants also intend to extend their four-year life spans, but seem to take an ordinate amount of time realising that the obvious person who can help them is their creator, Dr. Tyrell.

-A lot of fans counter that Deckard is cynical and dull because the Director’s Cut and Final Cut make it seem likely he’s replicant himself, implanted with false memories, and ironically tasked with catching his own kind.
-The debate continues to rages over this, but while it’s a cool twist that got everyone talking in ‘92, it makes a mockery of the character and how he grows to realise replicants deserve our love, respect, and understanding.
+A lot of fans counter that Deckard is cynical and dull because the Director’s Cut and Final Cut make it seem likely he’s a replicant himself, implanted with false memories, and ironically tasked with catching his own kind.
+The debate continues to rage over this, but while it’s a cool twist that got everyone talking in ‘92, it makes a mockery of the character and how he grows to realise replicants deserve our love, respect, and understanding.
 It’s also unexplained why he’s the only replicant without superhuman abilities, as extra strength and stamina those would be particularly useful qualities for someone employed to catch replicants!
-The logic of the twist doesn’t withstand scrutiny, but people love a good twist, and certainly ones that excuses Ford’s soporific performance.
+The logic of the twist doesn’t withstand much levelheaded scrutiny, but people love a good twist, and certainly one that excuses Ford’s soporific performance.
 But seriously, the heart of Deckard’s love story with Rachael is fundamentally ruined if they’re both replicants.